-Below is the top 11 difference between Insurance Agent vs Insurance Broker
+Below is the top 11 difference between Insurance Agent vs Insurance Broker:

 Key Differences Between Insurance Agent vs Insurance Broker

 - Products offered by the agents are that of the insurance company only for whom they are the employees.
-They are more responsible towards the paperwork required after any plan is sold, processing of the forms and the premiums.
+They are more responsible for the paperwork required after any plan is sold, processing of the forms, and the premiums.
 On the other hand, brokers choose to be more involved in knowing your requirement and getting you the best possible policy available among different insurance companies and products.

 Insurance Agent vs Insurance Broker Comparison Table

 Below is the 11 topmost comparison between Insurance Agent vs Insurance Broker